 Photos that include more than one piece are acceptable, only if the work is best displayed in a group.
 Examples are: a necklace with earrings, a group of three slender vases, a triptych of paintings, or a pair of sculptures that interrelate to each other.

 Your booth shot is vital to your success in being accepted into Festival.
 It should show that you display your work neatly and professionally.
 Imagine your art in an outdoor gallery!
 Do not overcrowd the booth with all of your work, never leave your work on the ground propped against the side of the canopy and crop away any distractions that the jury does not need to see.
 Your booth shot does not need to include your entire canopy, your packing materials, your lunch or the other booths around yours.
 Do not show signage or people (including yourself!) in your booth shot.
 Just showcase your work, as we would expect it to appear at La Quinta Arts Festival.
 A booth shot should be inviting and entice patrons to enter the booth.
+Art on display should be similar to that which is featured in your submitted images 1-4.
 The jury members will each subtract a point for a poor booth display.
+See here for examples.

 We want you to be successful.
 We provide the above suggestions based on years of experience.